openshift/training/14-Lifecycle-Pre-and-Post-Deployment-Hooks.md

             "resources": {}
         },

-A Rails migration is commonly performed when we have added/modified the database as part of our code change.
+A Rails database migration is commonly performed when we have added/modified the database as part of our code change.
 In the case of a pre- or post-deployment hook, it would make sense to:

 * Attempt to migrate the database
-* Abort the new deployment if the migration fails
+* Abort the new deployment if the database migration fails

 Otherwise we could end up with our new code deployed but our database schema would not match.
 This could be a *Real Bad Thing (TM)*.